 ACTI ONS TO MEET OBJECTIVES (Five Year Framework) TIMING WHO IS INVOLVED?
-COST (H,M,L) PRIORITY (H,M,L) ECTIVE 4: ave an agreed set of priorities to reduce the risk from natural hazards s (Prioritisatio on) Work ing together as Councils 4.1 Recognise existing capabilities and agreeing to a forward work programme.
+COST (H,M,L) PRIORITY (H,M,L) ECTIVE 4: ave an agreed set of priorities to reduce the risk from natural hazards s (Prioritisati on) Work king together as Councils 4.1 Recognise existing in-house capabilities and resourcing and agreeing to a forward work programme.
 Years 1-2 Steering Group L М Develop a set of criteria to determine priorities and identify "quick wins" (e.g. priorities to be aligned with national, regional and district plans).
 Year 1 L Н Worl Identify and apply the range of tools to inform decision-making on vulnerabilities and likely effectiveness of actions.
-Years 1-2 L Н kstrea Develop a regional resource base to build capacity and up-skill staff and community representatives.
-Years 1-5 M M Workstream: Planning 4.2 Assess risk and provide targeted planning guidance (to avoid, mitigate and/or remedy).
-Years 1-5 Steering Group - М Н nning Prioritise actions at regional level but also recognise local conditions and differences in the nature and risk of hazards.
-Years 1-5 assisted by Technical Advisory Group М М Work ing with our Communities 4.3 Engage with partners in prioritisation of decisions.
-Years 1-5 Councils, Iwi L Н \{ 4.4 Work with reference groups and involve other methods of community input into prioritisation.
-Years 1-5 Steering Group Community M М Workstream: ALL
+Years 1-2 L н Develop a regional resource base to build capacity and up-skill staff and community representatives.
+Years 1-5 М М Workstream: Planning 4.2 Assess acceptable risk with partners and stakeholders and provide targeted planning guidance (to avoid, mitigate and/or remedy).
+Years 1-5 Steering Group - М н nning Prioritise actions at regional level but also recognise local conditions and differences in the nature and risk of hazards.
+Years 1-5 assisted by Technical Advisory Group М Μ Work king with our Communities 4.3 Engage with partners and stakeholders in setting risk reduction priorities.
+Years 1-5 Councils, Iwi L н ×° 4.4 Work with reference groups and involve other methods of community input into prioritisation.
+Years 1-5 Steering Group Community М М Workstream: ALL

-ACTIONS TO MEET OBJECTIVES (Five Year Framework)
+ACTIONS TO MEET OBJECTIVES (Five Year Framework) TIMING WHO IS COST PRIORITY ACTIONS TO MEET OBJECTIVES (FIVe real Flamework) TIWING INVOLVED?
+(H,M,L) (H,M,L)

-TIMING

-WHO IS INVOLVED?
-COST (H,M,L) PRIORITY (H,M,L)